hyperthyroid disease in cats

 These can be symptoms of hyperthyroid disease, a relatively common condition we see in middle-aged to older cats.
-As I have mentioned in my blog (earlier this week) about hypothyroidism in dogs, the thyroid gland produces a hormone that drives metabolism.
+As I have mentioned in a previous blog about hypothyroidism in dogs, the thyroid gland produces a hormone that drives metabolism.
 Too much thyroid hormone (or “hyper”) results in a metabolism that is stuck in overdrive.
 And a hyper metabolism results in signs that include weight loss, heart arrhythmias (including a heart that beats too fast), vomiting and a ravenous appetite.

 Luckily, thyroid disease in cats does not usually present a diagnostic challenge.
 The symptoms are fairly straight forward and, in general, a diagnosis is verified with a simple blood test.